j-sieben/FSM/Doc/Overview.md

 Main points are:
 - Method `RAISE_EVENT` implements its functionality by providing a simple case statement to distinguish between the events passed in and call respective event handler methods.
-- Each event handler method set the machine to a new status and returns `FCT_PKG.C_OK` if no error has occurred and `FCT_PKG.C_ERROR` otherwise.
+- Each event handler method sets the machine to a new status and returns `FCT_PKG.C_OK` if no error has occurred and `FCT_PKG.C_ERROR` otherwise.
 - An instance is persisted automatically, creating a new row in the respective instance tables or updating the information.
 - If an event requires logic outside the maintenance of the status itself, it calls helper methods from other packages, such as `CHECK_PRIVILEGE` or similar.
 - Any status and event does have its own message to be logged.
 It may be a generic message but can be very specific as well.
-The whole package is instrumented with calls to PIT.
+The whole package is instrumented with calls to [PIT](http://github.com/j-sieben/PIT).
 Certain status changes provide additional information to the log by calling `<FCT_INSTANCE>.notify()`

 ## Dependency between metadata and packages
 As a downside to this design, there is a dependency between the code located in packages and metadata defined in database tables.
 If you define an event in table `FCT_EVENT` there needs to be an event handler in package `FCT_DOC_PKG`.
 As of now, there is no way to force PL/SQL to check for those dependencies in both directions: It is possible to check that an event that is raised must exist in the table but it's not easily possible to assure that for any event defined in the table there is an event handler in the package.